imad-18/Ensak-events/projetweb/README.md

 ?>
 ```

-If you want to customize the style of the website add you CSS files in styles folder.
+If you want to customize the style of the website add your CSS files in styles folder.

 Now you're ready to go 😀.